-A. If man and dinosaurs lived together in Job's day (during the time of Abraham-see notes on Job), then they must have lived through the Flood which preceded Job's time.
+- A. If man and dinosaurs lived together in Job's day (during the time of Abraham-see notes on Job), they must have lived through the Flood that preceded Job's time.
 But how could dinosaurs fit on Noah's Ark?
 Where would Noah put a 30-meter high, 80-ton Brachiosaurus?
 And how could the Ark fit the millions of species of animals?
-First, full-size, adult animals were not necessary to continue the species.
-Baby dinosaurs would
+Full-size adult animals were not necessary to continue the species.
+Baby dinosaurs would have been able to reproduce just as well after they grew up. - B. Second, the Ark housed only land-dwelling, air-breathing animals, so it had plenty of room: